 What are Climate Action groups?

 Climate Action groups are the local solution to a global crisis.
-They are made up of people like you, working together to make our communities more climate-friendly.
+They're made up of people like you, harnessing community power together to make our neighbourhoods more climate friendly, greener and safer for all.

 How do I find a group in my area?